junjun99/junjun.github.io/_posts/2019-08-02-advanced_linux_commands.md

 Same for MacOS and Linux <br>
 </p>
 <p>
 Useful for joining CSV's.
-This process requires that your data is complete and clean, so not sure how useful this is.
-However, it's a very fast procedure to join two CSVs after removing missing information (I will add a few commands that can help with this!).
+This process requires that your data is complete and clean which is an even more complicated problem to solve.
+However, it's a very fast and memory efficient procedure to join two CSVs after removing missing information (I will add a few commands that can help with this!).
 </p>
 <p>
 Suppose you have the following two CSV's: <br>